waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 # Johto Journey: Gem's Log

 ## Strategic Plan: Obtain Starter Pokémon
 1. Explore New Bark Town to locate Professor Elm's Lab.
+(Done)
 2. Enter the Lab and speak with Professor Elm.
+(Done)
-3. Examine all three starter Pokémon:
+3. Examine all three starter Pokémon.
+(Done)
-   - Ball 1 (6, 3): Cyndaquil (Picking)
-   - Ball 2 (7, 3): Totodile
-   - Ball 3 (8, 3): Chikorita
 4. Choose a starter Pokémon and nickname it creatively.
+(In Progress: Cyndaquil received)
 5. Obtain the Pokédex and start the journey west to Route 29.

 ## Tile Mechanics